The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 }

-1 Here we inject the JsonWebToken interface, an extension of the java.security.Principal interface that provides access to the claims associated with the current authenticated token.
+1 The JsonWebToken interface is injected, providing access to claims associated with the current authenticated token.
+This interface extends java.security.Principal.

-2 @PermitAll is a Jakarta common security annotation that indicates that the given endpoint is accessible by any caller, authenticated or not.
+2 The @PermitAll is a standard Jakarta security annotation.
+It indicates that the given endpoint is accessible by all callers, whether authenticated or not.

-3 Here we inject the Jakarta REST SecurityContext to inspect the security state of the call and use a getResponseString() function to populate a response string.
+3 The Jakarta REST SecurityContext is injected to inspect the security state of the request.
+The getResponseString() function generates the response.

-4 Here we check if the call is insecure by checking the request user/caller Principal against null.
+4 Checks if the call is insecure by checking if the request user/caller Principal against null.

-5 Here we check that the Principal and JsonWebToken have the same name since JsonWebToken does represent the current Principal.
+5 Ensures the names in the Principal and JsonWebToken match because the JsonWebToken represents the current Principal.

-7 The reply we build up makes use of the caller name, the isSecure() and getAuthenticationScheme() states of the request SecurityContext, and whether a non-null JsonWebToken was injected.
+7 Builds a response containing the caller’s name, the isSecure() and getAuthenticationScheme() states of the request SecurityContext, and whether a non-null JsonWebToken was injected.

 Run the application

-Now we are ready to run our application.
+Now you are ready to run our application.
 Use:

 CLI